Ptrskay3/async-await/slides.md

 <div v-click>

-### On the other hand, for some tasks, we're not in control how fast they're going to complete — it depends on <text class="font-bold font-italic">external factors</text>.
+### On the other hand, for some tasks, we're not fully in control how fast they're going to complete — it depends on <text class="font-bold font-italic">external factors</text>.
 These are called <text class="font-extrabold text-transparent text-md bg-clip-text bg-gradient-to-r from-blue-400 to-red-600">IO-bound</text> tasks.

 </div>